noweder/Python-Projects/Blind Auction/README.md

 # Blind Auction
-This program accepts multiple bidders and shows winner name with the highest bid.
+This program accepts multiple bidders and shows the winner name with the highest bid.